-In an effort to address the very serious issue of parasite resistance, please see the new recommendations regarding quantitative fecal testing and de-worming on our news page.
-As you will see from this article we have adopted some changes to our de-worming protocols.
+In an effort to address the very serious issue of parasite resistance, please see the De-worming: Rethinking Parasite Control at the bottom of this page.
+We have adopted some changes to our de-worming protocols.
 We want to make it clear that we do not want clients to stop de-worming at this time!
 We now recommend periodic quantitative fecal testing and customizing a de-worming plan based upon each horse's individual results.
 Please continue following the current schedule until you begin the new testing program.
 Most horses should be tested in the spring and fall before de-worming.

 The strategic de-worming program offered by Equine Veterinary Service is designed to protect horses against specific parasites that were found to be problematic for horses in this area.
 In order to prevent the parasites from causing damage to the horse, the program targets parasites which develop during certain times of the year.
 Please follow these recommendations until your horse has started the new program above.

 When purchasing de-wormers, purchase products that contain the active ingredients (chemical names) listed below.
 Keep in mind that the individual product names may vary.
 (The chemical name of the de-wormer will be listed with the brand name in parentheses).